 It also helps to enforce data integrity, since the hash check will fail if the document has been changed in transit, so either data corruption or malicious intent will be detected.

-verify that the package was downloaded intact and that it was published by the
+.asc file, and verify that the package was downloaded intact and that it was published by the bona fide maintainer.

 Obviously, if you have your public/private keypair, you’ll want to somehow publish the public key somewhere where everyone can access it.
 Keyservers are a relatively simple way to do so.
 A keyserver is literally just a repository of public keys; I’ll show you later how to push to and fetch from a keyserver, since this is an important way of keeping your keyring (i.e. the public keys of others you have saved locally) up-to-date, and also keeping others’ keyrings up-to-date (such as when you make a change to your key).

 One of the most important concepts in OpenPGP is that of a Web of Trust.
 Let’s say Alice decides to generate a keypair using your identity (name and e-mail address).
 How are people to decide which belongs to who?
 Not only might someone send you e-mail encrypted for Alice, rendering you unable to read it, but Alice could also read that e-mail, constituting a major breach of security (not to mention a serious inconvenience).
 Alice could also sign documents, tricking recipients into thinking that you created them.